 Night Sight uses AI to detect motion and then decide what type of exposure you need for your shot.
 It might be a longer exposure or lots of short exposures combined (if there's movement) and it will give you low light photos that are leagues ahead of most competitors.
 Huawei has a similar system and both easily better the likes of Apple or Samsung.

 The perfect smartphone camera then?
-We'd certainly say that in practical terms, the Google Pixel 3 XL delivers a lot.
+We'd certainly say that in practical terms, the Google Pixel 3 XL delivers a lot and even as a 2018 device, it will delivers compared to some newer rivals.
 Some will want the fuss of more lenses and more options, but for many, dependable quality and less fiddling makes this a juicy proposition.
 Point, shoot, share, smile at just how good it is.

 It's 2018's hardware